Astralwerks

-Astralwerks is an American record label primarily focused on electronic music that is now owned by Universal Music Group.
+Astralwerks (or Astralwerks Records) is an American record label primarily focused on electronic music that is now owned by Universal Music Group.
 Its material is distributed via Capitol Music Group in the United States.
 The label was founded in 1993 and, in its early years, featured prominent British acts like The Future Sound of London, Fatboy Slim and The Chemical Brothers.
 In recent years, its roster has expanded to include acts like Halsey, Marshmello, Porter Robinson, Illenium, Zhu and numerous others.
 In 2018, Astralwerks' headquarters were moved from its original home of New York City to Los Angeles.